sematext/docs/docs/integration/opensearch-logs.md

 Other built-in reports include:

 - **Queries**: breakdown of your queries
-- **Clustering**: logs produced by components that have to do with cluster coordination: master logs, logs related to a node joining/leaving a cluster and shard allocation
+- **Clustering**: logs produced by components that have to do with cluster coordination: cluster coordinator logs, logs related to a node joining/leaving a cluster and shard allocation
-- **Deprecation**: breakdown of deprecation logs by node and coomponent
+- **Deprecation**: breakdown of deprecation logs by node and component
 - **Start & Stop**: startup-related and shutdown-related logs.
 Look here if a node went down unexpectedly or doesn't show up in the cluster when started

 ## Troubleshooting